buyalsky/hazelcast-identified-data-serializable-example/README.md

 Note that this example works with Hazelcast IMDG with version 3.12, since v4.0 and above not yet supported in Python Client.

-Please see https://github.com/hazelcast/hazelcast-python-client#4-serialization for more available serialization options for Python Client
+Please see https://github.com/hazelcast/hazelcast-python-client#4-serialization for more available serialization options.